Michelle Suzanne, Author

 WANTED: BEST FRIEND FOREVER

-Q: What’s the hardest thing about being a writer?
+Q: What’s the hardest part of being a writer?

 That means you should start writing now if you want to be an author!